Vaccines for Prevention

 HIV

 A safe, effective and accessible HIV vaccine is urgently needed to provide a durable end to the pandemic.
 Designing a vaccine against HIV is exceptionally challenging, given the complicated and ever-changing nature of the virus.
-Still, much progress has been made, with research providing more and more clues on the best approaches.
-Ending AIDS requires simultaneous action on multiple fronts of research, development and delivery.
+Still, much progress has been made, with research providing more and more clues to an effective approach.
+Ending AIDS requires simultaneous action on multiple fronts of research, development, and delivery.
 AVAC continues to advocate for HIV vaccine R&D, expanded access to existing prevention options, and development of new user-centered prevention strategies.
-Read our HIV vaccine factsheet for an update on vaccine research enterprise.

 Other STIs